Get all the information you need for dealing with asbestos, including who to call for checking and removal.

 When do I need to get assistance?

 Don’t remove loosely bound materials by yourself if they contain asbestos.
-Contact one of these organisations for professional assistance and advice on how to safely dispose of asbestos.
+Visit Asbestos in Victoria's website to help you understand the risks of asbestos, and how to safely manage or remove it.